The Department for Education states that there is a need:

 “To create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs”.

-We aim to ensure that all of our pupils understand our country and the values that we hold.
-Our ASPIRE values of active in our learning, sure we can improve, positive in our attitude, imaginative in our thinking, resilient when things go wrong and always giving 100% effort is closely linked with the British values to ensure a safe environment where we can all learn.
+We aim to ensure that all our pupils understand our country and the values that we hold.
+Our ASPIRE character and learner skills are closely linked with the British values to ensure a safe environment where we can all learn.
 These are the qualities we ASPIRE to promote as a school and develop in our pupils.

 Our approach readies children for life in modern Britain and the wider world.
 Our curriculum provides many opportunities for children to engage in the principles of British Values and gives them opportunities to apply them to real situations.
 The following overview demonstrates how we promote the key principles of British Values at Colley Lane Primary Academy.

 All students are given opportunities to make choices, every day, at a range of levels.

 Student voice is undertaken by every subject leader and by year group leads to hear how the children are finding different aspects of school life.
 This then feeds into decision making processes and changes are made when needed.

 Further examples of democracy in action in our school: